crftwr/keyhac-mac/docs/index.md

 The function `configure()` receives a `Keymap` object as an argument. `Keymap` object manages key-tables and executes key action translations.

-## Global KeyTable
+## Global key-table

 ``` python
 keytable_global = keymap.define_keytable(focus_path_pattern="*")
 ```

-Global KeyTable is a KeyTable that is applied always, regardless of the current focused application. `keymap.define_keytable(focus_path_pattern="*")` can be used to create a global KeyTable. `*` is passed to the argument `focus_path_pattern=`, so that this KeyTable matches any focus conditions.
+A Global key-table is a KeyTable class instance that always applies regardless of the current focused application.
+You can create a global key-table using `keymap.define_keytable(focus_path_pattern="*")`. `*` is passed to the argument `focus_path_pattern=` to make this key-table match all focus conditions.

-KeyTable object can be used like a dictionary.
-You can associate input key conditions with 1) output keys, 2) output key sequences, 3) Python executable objects like functions and class instances.
+A KeyTable object can be used like a dictionary, allowing you to associate input key conditions with output key actions such as 1) output key(s), and 2) Python callable objects like functions and class instances.

 ``` python
 keytable_global["Fn-J"] = "Left"